Frequently Asked Questions

 Yes, you must be at least 16 years old.
 Volunteers who are 16 or 17 years of age are considered Junior Members.

 Both are offered at no cost to members.
 The county and department cover the costs of training and personal protective gear.
-You will have to purchase 1-2 pair blue duty-crew pants @ $30 each and a pair of composite/steel-toed shoes/boots but will be reimbursed up to $40 of the cost of the boots.
+Most uniform items will be provided but some items may need to be purchased by the members.

 You will be.
 The station and the county provide free training in emergency response skills.
 Before you are released as a firefighter or EMT, you’ll have to complete the training and pass a test.
 In addition, duty crews run training drills and practice scenarios to constantly reinforce these skills.

 You don’t have to quit your day job.
-Our volunteer firefighters and EMTs serve on a duty crew one night a week, from 6:00 p.m. to 6:00 a.m.
-You are also required to attend a weekend shift every five weeks.
+Our volunteer firefighters and EMTs serve on a duty crew one night a week, from 18:00 to 06:00.
+You are also required to attend a Saturday shift every six weeks.
 In addition, training is provided on evenings and weekends so as not to interfere with work schedules.
 Administrative volunteers help staff weekend events and perform other duties as needed, often on a flexible schedule.